-Ibaraki earned her BA in psychology from Pomona College and is currently pursuing her PhD in clinical psychology at the University of Oregon.
+Ibaraki earned her BA in psychology from Pomona College, in Claremont, Calif., and is currently pursuing her PhD in clinical psychology at the University of Oregon.
 She is mainly interested in factors that influence mental health care utilization and treatment outcomes in ethnic minority populations, particularly in Asian-Americans.

 Jackson received his bachelor’s degree in psychology from Stanford University and is pursuing his doctorate in counseling psychology at University Maryland at College Park.
 His areas of focus are individual psychotherapy, group interventions, social stigma, identity development and intersecting identities.
 He is also interested in minority stress, health outcomes, diversity training and cultural competence.

 Jones began pursuing his doctoral degree in clinical psychology at the University of Southern California in 2010.
 He received his BS in psychology in 2006 from the University of Washington.
 He is interested in cultural adaptations of evidence-based treatments and the efficacy of evidence-based treatments with ethnic minorities.

 Kim attended the University of California, Los Angeles and received her BA in psychology in 2008.
 She is currently pursuing her PhD in clinical psychology at the University of Michigan.
 Her aim is to better understand underutilization and treatment disengagement, improve access to care and promote culturally relevant assessment and treatment methods by examining symptomatology and help-seeking behavior.

-Luong-Tran, recently completed her PhD in clinical psychology at the George Washington University.
-She will soon start her postdoctoral training in the at the Children’s National Health System in Washington, D.C.
+Luong-Tran recently completed her PhD in clinical psychology at the George Washington University.
+She is now engaged in postdoctoral training at the Children's National Health System in Washington.
 Her main areas of focus are child clinical psychology, neuropsychology and nonprofit management.

 Mosley is currently pursuing a doctoral degree in counseling psychology at the University of Kentucky.
 She received her MS in school counseling from The Johns Hopkins University in 2011.
 She is interested in African-American youth, sexual minority youth, LGBTQ people of color, school counseling and positive psychology.